Dual Diagnosis Treatment Programs | Dual Diagnosis Treatment Centers

-For those who are struggling with a mental illness and a substance abuse problem, dual diagnosis treatment is the best option.
+For those who are struggling with a mental illness and a substance abuse problem, dual diagnosis treatment is often the first step to recovery.
 This form of treatment helps the patient make sense of both the addiction and their mental health problem.
 Often times people do not see how the two work hand-in-hand.
 For example, someone who has anxiety could start off taking a medication like Xanax and wind up addicted to the drugs powerful effects.
 In other cases, someone who struggles with depression could drink alcohol to get rid of the symptoms of depression, but they are making the depression worse.

 Dual diagnosis treatment is a form of addiction treatment that also assess patients for any underlying mental health problems they could possibly have.
 Dual diagnosis treatment centers help provide a lasting solution to both problems.
 This is a vital form of addiction treatment because mental health problems can lead to addiction and/or drug or alcohol abuse can cause mental illnesses that were never there before the substance abuse.
 For example, a person suffering from mental illness can use drugs for self-medication.
 On the other hand, a drug abuser can develop mental illnesses such as depression or anxiety as a result of long-term drug and alcohol abuse.
 Therefore, any treatment that leaves out one of these issues could be ineffective.